-We have audited the basic financial statements of the governmental activities and each major fund of the Contra Costa Mosquito and Vector Control District, as of and for the year ended June 30, 2009, as listed in the Table of Contents.
+We have audited the basic financial statements of the governmental activities and each major fund of the Contra Costa Mosquito and Vector Control District, as of and for the year ended June 30, 2010, as listed in the Table of Contents.
 These financial statements are the responsibility of the District's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.

-We conducted our audit in accordance with generally accepted auditing standards in the United States of America and the standards for financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States.
+We conducted our audit in accordance with generally accepted auditing standards in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance as to whether the financial statements are free of material misstatement.
 An audit includes examining on a test basis evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audit provides a reasonable basis for our opinion.

-In our opinion, the basic financial statements referred to above present fairly in all material respects the respective financial position of the governmental activities and each major fund of the Contra Costa Mosquito and Vector Control District, as of June 30, 2009, and the respective changes in financial position thereof and the respective budgetary comparisons listed as part of the basic financial statements for the year then ended, in conformity with generally accepted accounting principles in the United States of America.
+In our opinion, the basic financial statements referred to above present fairly in all material respects the respective financial position of the governmental activities and each major fund of the Contra Costa Mosquito and Vector Control District, as of June 30, 2010, and the respective changes in financial position thereof and the respective budgetary comparisons listed as part of the basic financial statements for the year then ended, in conformity with generally accepted accounting principles in the United States of America.